 - There are also e-mails entitled “UN TRAINING” or “UN JOB VACANCY” which claim to come from the National Audit Office Recruitment Department.
 These e-mails offer “refundable” training, with the promise of a lucrative UN job at the end.
 These are not genuine e-mails and seek to lure the recipient into parting with money and bank details in order to defraud them.

-The e-mails described above are not genuine and are nothing to do with the NAO.
+These examples are not genuine and are nothing to do with the National Audit Office.
 We advise that you ignore them and do not respond to them.

 Telephone calls, e-mails and visitors purporting to be from NAO staff.